TrulyItzIcyGaming/MenLoveMe/README.md

 AshenOS is provided "as is" without any warranty.
 Use at your own risk.

-## License

-(Specify the license under which the project is distributed, e.g., MIT, GPL, Apache 2.0)

 ## Contact

 (Optional: Provide contact information or a link to a discussion forum)